-- A. Making discriminatory, demeaning, harassing, threatening, or derogatory statements about, or gestures toward, another student, person or group, or taking any action against such student, person, or group because of race, religion, sex, national origin, age, marital or veteran status, sexual orientation, a physical or mental impairment; and - B. Vandalizing, defacing, or willfully destroying the property, including posted announcements, of another student, person, or group. - 3.
+- A. Making discriminatory, demeaning, harassing, threatening, or derogatory statements about, or gestures toward, another student, person or group, or taking any action against such student, person, or group because of sex, race, ethnicity, color, religion, national origin, sexual orientation, honorably discharged veteran or military status, gender identity, gender expression, age, marital status, familial status, immigration status, citizenship, language, or disability; and - B. Vandalizing, defacing, or willfully destroying the property, including posted announcements, of another student, person, or group. - 3.
 Professional decorum is expected of all students, staff, faculty, and administration both in class and in the library.